 hoogleraar antiekenreceptie aan de RUG, en het verschijnen van zijn nieuwe boek Arachne

-en de imams
+en de imams.

 In drie blokken bespreken we thema’s die relevant zijn voor de hedendaagse bestudering van